2011 World Series: St. Louis Cardinals

 The Cardinals spent much of the early part of the 2011 season in first place in the NL Central standings but dropped to second place for good on July 27.
 On August 25, the team trailed the Atlanta Braves in the NL wild card standings by 10 1/2 games.
 The Cardinals amassed a 21–9 record from August 26 to September 27, while the Braves were 10–19 over that same interval.
 Meanwhile, on September 23, the Milwaukee Brewers clinched the NL Central division title.
 On September 28, with the Cardinals and Braves tied atop the Wild Card standings on the last day of the regular season, the Cardinals routed the Houston Astros 8–0 in Houston, while the Braves lost at home to the Philadelphia Phillies 4–3 in 13 innings, securing the Cardinals' second wild card postseason berth in franchise history.
 St. Louis finished with a record of 90–72, 6 games behind the Brewers in the NL Central but one ahead of the Braves in the Wild Card.
+Thus, they completed the largest comeback in history with 32 left to play.
+Due to their fixtures in different divisions, they played fewer head-to-head games, further lowering Cardinals' odds of catching the Braves.

 They defeated the overall #1 seed Philadelphia Phillies in the National League Division Series 3 games to 2, and then defeated the second-seeded Milwaukee Brewers (who were the first team in history to reach both NLCS and ALCS and the team the Cardinals faced in the 1982 World Series) in six games in the National League Championship Series.
+Game 5 of the NLDS between the Cardinals and Phillies featured a pitching duel between Chris Carpenter and Phillies ace Roy Halladay that became the first NL playoff series to end in a 1–0 score and Carpenter's second complete game shutout clincher of the season.
+In the NLCS against Milwaukee, Freese had a .545 batting average, hit 3 home runs, drove in 9 runs, and scored 7 runs.
+He was named the NLCS Most Valuable Player.